ParvinAhmadov/Winne-FinalProject/README.md

 # 🍷 Winne - Final Project

 Welcome to the **Winne Wine & Winery** final project!
-This repository contains the front-end and back-end code for a fully responsive and dynamic e-commerce application for wine products.
+This repository contains the front-end and back-end code for a mobile and desktop responsive and dynamic e-commerce application for wine products.

 ---